Skip to content

 observation, action = validate_step_inputs(model, observation, prior, action)

-if control is None:
+if control_matrix is None:

 control_term = jnp.zeros(model.n_states)